John T. Morgan: Death and legacy

+Burial and assessment

+Morgan is buried in Live Oak Cemetery which contains a memorial to fellow Klan leader Nathan Bedford Forrest.

-While still in office, Morgan died of a heart attack in Washington, D.C.
-He was buried in Selma, Alabama, at Live Oak Cemetery, near the grave of fellow Confederate cavalry officer and Klan member Nathan Bedford Forrest.
-The remainder of Morgan's term was served by John H. Bankhead.
+While still in office, Morgan died of a heart attack in Washington, D.C., and John H. Bankhead served the remainder of his term.
+Morgan was buried in Selma, Alabama, at Live Oak Cemetery, which contains a memorial to fellow Confederate cavalry officer and Ku Klux Klan leader Nathan Bedford Forrest.
+Morgan's friend and fellow Alabama Klan leader Edmund Pettus is interred in the same cemetery.

-In April 2004, Professor Thomas Adams Upchurch summarized Morgan's career and legacy in the Alabama Review:
+In 2004, Professor Thomas Adams Upchurch summarized Morgan's career in the Alabama Review:

 His congressional speeches and published writings demonstrate the central role that Morgan played in the drama of racial politics on Capitol Hill and in the national press from 1889 to 1891.
 More importantly, they reveal his leadership in forging the ideology of white supremacy that dominated American race relations from the 1890s to the 1960s.
 Indeed, Morgan emerged as the most prominent and notorious racist ideologue of his day, a man who, as much as any other individual, set the tone for the coming Jim Crow era.